pez57/portfolio-1-rewinder/README.md

 ## Design
 __Theme__

 The podcast show has a theme of detailed music discussion and record collecting.
 I kept this in mind when deciding on the logo font and color scheme.
 I wanted the colors of the website to be retro, contrasted by a modern font.
-The two fonts used are __Karla__ and __Rubik__ which are modern in style and compliment eachother, both of which were downloaded from [google fonts](https://https://fonts.google.com/).
+The two fonts used are __Karla__ and __Rubik__ which are modern in style and complement each other, both of which were downloaded from [google fonts](https://https://fonts.google.com/).

 __Color Pallette__